malcommac/Flow/README.md

 public class PlayerCell: UITableViewCell, DeclarativeCell {
     // assign to the cell the model to be represented public typealias T = PlayerModel
+    // if your cell has a fixed height you can set it directly at class level as below public static var defaultHeight: CGFloat? = 157.0

     // this func is called when a new instance of the cell is dequeued
     // and you need to fill the data with a model instance.